 One-third of the older adults with a history of falls have pointed out environmental factors as the leading cause of their fall accidents.
 These factors may include inadequate lighting, slippery floors, non-skid surfaces in the bathroom, poor stair designs, and others.
-However, there are only a few studies that explored the environmental factors at home and their impact on falls in the older generation.
+However, only a few studies explored the environmental factors at home and their impact on falls in the older generation.
 The findings of these studies were inconclusive.

 Determinants of Injury